Victorian Paisley Shawl Jacquard Fabric Ivory Red & Green Wool Scarf

-This is a woven paisley wool shawl dating to the early to mid Victorian period.
+This is a woven Victorian Paisley Shawl Jacquard Fabric Ivory Red & Green Wool Scarf dating to the early to mid Victorian period.
 The piece appears to be machine loomed and features a paisley pattern in tones of red and green against an ivory white background, with the center being primarily plain ivory white.
 I believe that white centers were the favored design of earlier shawls - with improved looming techniques, full colored paisleys came to be produced later on.

 Age: mid-19th century